caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 ## Taxonomic analysis

 **Use weighted classifier.**
+**Bump the annotation step up for an "upstream" versus "downstream" split in this document.**

 In the next sections we'll begin to explore the taxonomic composition of the samples, and again relate that to sample metadata.
 The first step in this process is to assign taxonomy to the sequences in our `FeatureData[Sequence]` QIIME 2 artifact.